-- All lockers are the property of Harvest City Christian Academy and are loaned to students for the duration of the school year, or until the student withdraws from the school. - Students are assigned lockers at the beginning of the school year, or at the point in which they are enrolled if this occurs during an academic year that is already in progress. - Students should maintain clean, neat lockers at all times and the lockers must not contain any unedifying material. - Students are responsible for all damage beyond normal use. - You may request a lock from your homeroom teacher, if you don't have a school-provided one.
-Your code is recorded and kept on file by staff.
-Please lock your locker to deter loss of belongings. - Lockers are school property and there is no expectation of privacy; therefore, a search of such property by the school administration is permissible when they feel there is just cause.
-In this case, the Principal or the Vice-Principal is acting as an agent for the School Board and not as an agent of the police.
+- All lockers are the property of Harvest City Christian Academy and are loaned to students for the duration of the school year, or until the student withdraws from the school. - Students are assigned lockers at the beginning of the school year, or at the point in which they are enrolled if this occurs during an academic year that is already in progress. - Students should maintain clean, neat lockers at all times and the lockers must not contain any unedifying material. - Students are responsible for all damage beyond normal use. - Lockers are school property and there is no expectation of privacy; therefore, a search of such property by the school administration is permissible when they feel there is just cause.
+In this case, the Principal or the Vice-Principal is acting as an agent for the School Board and not as an agent of the police. - Students may or may not be present when the locker is being opened.